Mon-Fri: 8:00AM - 4:30PM

 Get a Quote

 The truth is, salt-based ice melts have always been the gold standard for removing snow and ice.
-It’s a great resource and in some cases, it makes your work of snow removal as easy as a flick of the wrist.
-However, salt-based ice melts are bad for pets, family, environment, and concrete.
-For people who want to steer clear of those dangers, there are salt-free and environmentally friendly ice melters that work just as well, if only in a different manner.
+However, salt-based ice melts are bad for pets, plant life, the environment, and concrete.
+For people who want to steer clear of those dangers, there are salt-free and environmentally friendly ice melters that can be effective, only in a different manner.

-Another alternative to sodium-based ice melts use glycol for their ice melting properties.
+Another alternative to sodium-based ice melts is to use glycol as a deicing agent.
 There are two common varieties of glycol-based agents and they differ wildly in their chemical composition as well as their effect on your property.

 Propylene Glycol